Fairbanks Mesothelioma Lawyer

 Golden Valley Power Plant

-One of the most contaminated job sites around Fairbanks is the Golden Valley Electric Power Plant in nearby Healy.
+One of Fairbanks’ most contaminated job sites is the Golden Valley Electric Power Plant in nearby Healy.

-For decades, the energy production facility provided electricity to the growing Fairbanks community during its largest economic boom.
+During its largest economic boom, the energy production facility provided electricity to the growing Fairbanks community for decades.

 It was closed in 2000 because it was heavily polluted by large amounts of asbestos-containing materials (ACMs) and other toxic substances, including coal dust, throughout much of the facility.